 Benefits of Wearing Medical Grade Compression Stockings

-Here are some of the benefits you stand to enjoy when you wear medical socks:
+Here are some of the benefits of wearing medical socks:

-- They help to boost circulation of fluid in your legs
+- Help boost circulation of fluid in your legs.

-- They reduce, and in most cases, put an end to leg swelling
+- Reduce, and in many cases, put an end to leg swelling.

-- They ensure that blood does not pool in your leg veins
+- Ensure that blood does not pool in your leg veins.

-- They prevent deep vein thrombosis from developing in your legs
+- Prevent deep vein thrombosis from developing in your legs.

-- They reduce the effects of orthostatic hypotension, such as unsteadiness and dizziness when standing
+- Reduce the effects of orthostatic hypotension, such as unsteadiness and dizziness when standing.

-- They also help to reduce the pain that is caused by varicose veins
+- Help decrease the pain that is caused by varicose veins.

 Medical Conditions that Require Medical Socks

-Compression socks are usually prescribed by doctors to deal with a lot of medical issues.
+Compression socks are usually prescribed by doctors to deal with several medical issues.
 Some of the more common conditions are seen below:

 Deep vein thrombosis (DVT): Deep vein thrombosis is the formation of blood clot in the leg.
 This painful condition can become a very dangerous case of pulmonary embolism if the blood clot travels to your lung.
-The essence of wearing these socks is to treat post-thrombotic syndrome and any other complications that may arise after DVT.
-Apart from relieving the pain, swelling, severe ulcerations, and skin changes that come with this syndrome, medical compression stockings also ensure the condition does not worsen.
+These socks help treat post-thrombotic syndrome and any other complications that may arise after DVT.
+Apart from relieving the pain, swelling, severe ulcerations, and skin changes that come with this syndrome, medical compression stockings also help ensure the condition does not worsen.

-Additionally, compression socks are prescribed for bedridden post-surgery patients who are at risk of having blood clots form after a surgery.
-People who sit in one place for too long, especially when traveling, also need these socks.
+Additionally, compression socks are prescribed for bedridden, post-surgery patients who are at risk of having blood clots form after a surgery.
+People who sit in one place for too long, especially when traveling, can also benefit from wearing these socks.

 Edema: Edema, also known as leg swelling, is caused by any condition that could make the body to retain fluids.
 Although medical stockings may not treat the underlying condition, they will provide relieve from the painful symptoms that accompany it.
 Edema is mostly found in the legs because of the pressure from standing constantly.
-They can help to ease the pain and heaviness that are associated with edema.
-Also, they provide comfort while promoting circulation in the legs in order to enable a person stand, walk, and perform daily activities with ease.
+Compression socks can help to ease the pain and heaviness that are associated with edema.
+Also, they provide comfort while promoting circulation in the legs to help someone stand, walk, and perform daily activities.